Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 	}

 ## Class Service
-The `Service` class provides access to a peripheral GATT service.
+The `Service` class provides access to a single peripheral GATT service.
 The following properties are included:

 | Property | Type | Description |
 | --- | --- | :--- |